LyubomirT/intense-rp-next/docs/features/prompting-guide.md

 DATA2: "{{user}}"
 ```

+You can place those markers anywhere in your prompt, they don't impact the final output.
+The sole purpose of these markers is to help DeepSeek understand the context and roles involved.

 These lines act like name tags at a party.
 DATA1 tells DeepSeek which character it should roleplay as, while DATA2 identifies who's speaking to that character.
 The `{{char}}` and `{{user}}` placeholders get replaced automatically by SillyTavern with the actual character and user names.

 !!! info "Why These Specific Markers?"